Search

 Maintenance software should enable you to collect and report on data across your entire asset inventory, providing numerous measures to help you make better decisions and answer business-critical questions.
 That includes data on emergency maintenance, preventive maintenance, labor hours, parts and inventory, employee productivity, and more.

-Red Flag #4: Vendor Responsiveness
+Red Flag in CMMS #4: Vendor Responsiveness

 A “great” company is no good to you if it doesn’t respond to your requests for help.
 Take note of a company’s responsiveness during the sales process.
 Because it’s likely to be the same after the sale.